balthazar-space/Balthazar-IO/README.md

 Open-hardware laptop computer modules description and concept.

 These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

 KiCad 5.1.5 files are uploaded here as well as the drawings and pictures.